denis-stepanov/advent/README.md

 Supported actions:

 * sound on / off
-* (could be implemented if there's interest) sound fade out / in
+* (could be implemented if there's interest - see issue [#14](https://github.com/denis-stepanov/advent/issues/14)) sound fade out / in
-* (could be implemented if there's interest) changing a TV channel
+* (could be implemented if there's interest - see issue [#15](https://github.com/denis-stepanov/advent/issues/15)) changing a TV channel
 * ...

 Supported OS:

 * recent Fedora (tested on Fedora 36)
 * Raspbian 10
-* (Windows is not supported but the majority of software is in Python; should work as is, with the exception of TV controls module which would need contributions and testing)
+* (Windows is not supported but the majority of software is in Python; should work as is, with the exception of TV controls module which would need contributions and testing - see issue [#16](https://github.com/denis-stepanov/advent/issues/16))

 Not all combinations are supported; see below for the details.

-It is possible to use unrelated inputs and outputs (e.g., to cut a sound on a real TV-set while running AdVent over a TV web cast); however, in this case one has to accept potential time de-sync, which could be quite important (dozens of seconds, depending on a TV feed provider).
+It is even possible to use unrelated inputs and outputs (e.g., to cut a sound on a real TV-set while running AdVent over a TV web cast of the same channel); however, in this case one has to accept potential time de-sync, which could be quite important (dozens of seconds, depending on a TV feed provider).

 ## Usage